VGirotto/Snake-GO/README.md

-Simple snake game make for studies of Go language.
+Simple snake game made for studies of Go language.